MAPSuio/spring-challenge16/movie_bucket/README.md

+# Movie Bucket

-Ole keeps his Blu-Ray (anachronistic, we know) movies in a stack.
+Ole keeps his Blu-Ray movies stacked in a deep bucket.
 All films are unique.
 Given a history of when Ole

 * buys new films (adds them on top of the stack)
 * sells films (removes them from the stack)
 * watches films (finds them in the stack, watches them, then puts them back on top of the stack)

-How deep into the stack is the movie "Gone with the wind"?
+How deep into the stack is the movie "Gone with the Wind"?
+Ole is human, so he uses 1-based indexing: That is, if "Gone with the Wind" is on top of the stack, the answer is 1, and so forth.

 The dataset is encoded in the following way: